-\begin{enumerate}[label={T\arabic*}.] \item \textbf{Continuity:} $\rho(x,y)$ is continuous on its domain. \item \textbf{Linearity:} $\rho(x,y)=\rho(\lambda x+(1-\lambda)z,\lambda y+(1-\lambda)z)$ for $\lambda\in (0,1)$. \item \textbf{Moderate Transitivity:} If $\rho(x,y)\geq1/2$ and $\rho(y,z)\geq1/2$, then either $\rho(x,z)> \min\set{\rho(x,y),\rho(y,z)}$ or $\rho(x,z)=\rho(x,y)=\rho(y,z)$. \item \textbf{Dominance:} $x\geq y$, then $\rho(x,y)\geq \rho(w,z)$ for any $w,z\in X$, where the inequality is strict if $w\not\geq z$. \item \textbf{Simplification}.
-If $\rho(x,y)\geq 1/2$, for any $x'\in X$ with support in $T_x\cup T_y$ satisfying \begin{enumerate}[label={(\arabic*}), leftmargin=1.5cm, itemsep=1mm] \item $M_{x'}(t^*)=M_{y}(t^*)$ for some $t^*\in T_x\cup T_y$, \item $M_{x'}(t)\neq M_x(t)$ for at most one $t\in T_x\cup T_y/\set{t^*}$, \end{enumerate} such that $\rho(x',x)=1/2$, we have $\rho(x',y)\geq\rho(x,y)$. \end{enumerate}
+\begin{enumerate}[label={T\arabic*}.] \item \textbf{Continuity:} $\rho(x,y)$ is continuous on its domain. \item \textbf{Linearity:} $\rho(x,y)=\rho(\lambda x+(1-\lambda)z,\lambda y+(1-\lambda)z)$ for $\lambda\in (0,1)$. \item \textbf{Moderate Transitivity:} If $\rho(x,y)\geq1/2$ and $\rho(y,z)\geq1/2$, then either $\rho(x,z)> \min\set{\rho(x,y),\rho(y,z)}$ or $\rho(x,z)=\rho(x,y)=\rho(y,z)$. \item \textbf{Dominance:} $x\geq y$, then $\rho(x,y)\geq \rho(w,z)$ for any $w,z\in X$, where the inequality is strict if $w\not\geq z$. \item \textbf{Simplification}: If $\rho(x,y)\geq 1/2$, for any $x'\in X$ with support in $T_x\cup T_y$ satisfying \begin{enumerate}[label={(\arabic*}), leftmargin=1.5cm, itemsep=1mm] \item $M_{x'}(t^*)=M_{y}(t^*)$ for some $t^*\in T_x\cup T_y$, \item $M_{x'}(t)\neq M_x(t)$ for at most one $t\in T_x\cup T_y/\set{t^*}$, \end{enumerate} such that $\rho(x',x)=1/2$, we have $\rho(x',y)\geq\rho(x,y)$. \end{enumerate}

 Axioms T1--T4 are direct analogs of M1--M4 in the characterization of $L_1$ complexity.
-Axiom T5 says that concentrating value differences between payoff flows in the same region of time makes them easier to compare, and is an analog of the Simplification property (Axiom M5) for $L_1$ complexity.
+Axiom T5 says that concentrating value differences between payoff flows in the time period makes them easier to compare, and is an analog of the Simplification property (Axiom M5) for $L_1$ complexity.
 T1--T5 exhaust the behavioral content of CPF complexity.

-\begin{thm} A binary choice rule $\rho$ satisfies T1 -- T5 iff it has a generalized CPF-Complexity Representation $(G,d)$.
+\begin{thm} A binary choice rule $\rho$ satisfies T1---T5 iff it has a generalized CPF-Complexity Representation $(G,d)$.
 Moreover, if $\rho$ is also represented by $(G',d')$, then $G'=G$, and there exists $C>0$ such that $d'=Cd$. \end{thm}

 To characterize CPF complexity with exponential discounting preferences, an additional standard stationarity axiom is needed.